 Are You Remodeling?
 Think Green!

 Remodeling might best be described as a few weeks of chaos that are well worth the stunning results.
-But even though you are likely to endure dust and clutter during your remodel, that doesn’t mean you can’t embrace some aspects of environmentally friendly planning and construction.
+But even though you are likely to endure dust and clutter during your remodel, that doesn’t mean you can’t embrace some eco-friendly & green interior design aspects of planning and construction..

 A second way to keep the environment in mind as you remodel is to use recycled materials.
 For example, many manufacturers offer recycled glass transformed into countertops, vanity tops, bar tops and fireplace surrounds.
 Reclaimed wood—such as from barns, old mantels or timbers—can become a beautiful feature in your home.